 If you face challenges with clutter, stress or spending, reach out to your primary care provider for help.

-In addition to her work in Carilion Clinic’s Department of Psychiatry and Behavioral Medicine, Dr. Kablinger is a professor and Clinical Trials Research Director at the Virginia Tech Carilion School of Medicine.
+In addition to her work in Carilion Clinic’s Department of Psychiatry and Behavioral Medicine, Dr. Kablinger is a professor and director of clinical trials research at the Virginia Tech Carilion School of Medicine.